kennygrant/web-programming-in-go/routes.md

 ### A note on performance

-While it is tempting to measure something like a router purely on performance, unless it is pathologically slow (e.g. uses regexp in a naive way or allocates a lot on every new request ) it is not likely to take up many resources compared to your handlers which have to talk to the database and write responses.
-So measures of performance on routers are useful indicators but should not be your primary concern when choosing one.
-Factors which will usually be more important are the way it parses parameters, control over evaluation order of routes, support for middleware and the handler signatures.
+While it is tempting to measure something like a router purely on performance, unless it is pathologically slow (e.g. uses regexp in a naive way or allocates a lot on every new request) it is not likely to take up many resources compared to your handlers which have to talk to the database and write responses.
+So measures of performance on routers *are* useful indicators but should not be your primary concern when choosing one.
+As the end user of a router factors which will usually be more important are the way it parses parameters, control over evaluation order of routes, support for middleware and the handler signatures.

 ### Let's build a ServeMux